mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

   PLUS-aware forwarding devices in the same flow therefore arrive at the receiver with the same accumulated value, and changes to the set of devices on path can be detected by the receiver.

+# Implementation and Deployment Considerations

+Here we discuss considerations for the implementation of overlying transports on PLUS, and their deployment in the Internet

+## Interface to Overlying Transport

+[EDITOR'S NOTE: Since the overlying transport is responsible for providing the cryptographic context used for integrity protection and feedback, and may be responsible for feedback as well, the "northbound" interface needs to be concretely specified in a future revision of this document.]

+## Discovery

+[EDITOR'S NOTE: Discovery is currently explicitly out of band.
+Should there be a way for a PLUS-aware overlying transport to discover whether its peer wants to use a PLUS- or non-PLUS variant of the transport?
+This is a specific case of the generalized multi-transport discovery and negotiation problem, so whatever happens here should be interoperable with deployed/deployable approaches.]

 # IANA Considerations